markus-zzz/myc64-pocket/README.md

 [PSID64 format](https://boswme.home.xs4all.nl/HVSC/HVSC80_PSID64_packed.7z).

-For games it is recommended to get hold of the *OneLoad64 collection* of 2100+ titles (just google it).
-From what I can tell the majority of the collection's crunched `.prg` files load up properly.
+For games it is recommended to get hold of the *OneLoad64 collection* of 2100+ titles `OneLoad64-Games-Collection-v5.7z` (just google it).
+From what I can tell the majority of the collection's crunched `.prg` files (found in `AlternativeFormats/PRGs/Crunched/`) load up properly.
 It is important to pick the crunched ones as the uncrunched will attempt to replace the entire RAM which is not supported while the system is running.
 Pocket appears to truncate directories containing more than 1500 files so indexing as below is suggested.

 ```
 $ p7zip -d OneLoad64-Games-Collection-v5.7z